How to Make an Astronaut Costume for a Child

 If you'd like to take a look at more ideas for children's costume, take a look at these articles:

-If you'd like to read similar articles to How to Make an Astronaut Costume for a Child, we recommend you browse around our Festivities & Celebrations category.
+If you want to read similar articles to How to Make an Astronaut Costume for a Child, we recommend you visit our Festivities & Celebrations category.

 - Remember to also wear white gloves.
 Those used for motorbikes or gardening are best to depict an astronaut.